 Stainless steel materials are characterized by their combination of strength, hardness and corrosion resistance.
 They're ideal for a variety of applications such as tooling, molds and production parts.
 In their as-sintered state, material properties consistently meet industry standards.

 When 3D printing these materials in a powder-less environment, the technology leverages Fused Filament Fabrication (FFF), the safest, most widely used 3D printing process.
 Key applications include:

 - Functional prototyping: These applications call for parts that adhere to specific thermal and chemical requirements.
 The use of an in-house 3D printer allows engineers to explore an iterative design process that includes functional testing.

 - Jigs & fixtures: Jigs and fixtures are complex and they need to meet stiffness and strength requirements, therefore, they typically have to be made in metal.
 The Studio System prints metal parts that meet strength and durability requirements and can be post-processed after sintering to achieve critical dimensions.

 - Tooling: There are parts with complex geometries that are difficult to achieve (ex: mold cavity inserts).
 These applications incur in a high initial tooling expense, which represents a high cost of overall part cost.
 The Studio System builds reliable, highly accurate, durable tools that outperform a plastic equivalent.

 - Low volume production: It is very common that the cost of producing metal parts in low quantities is high.
-The Studio System results in reduced lead time, and the part costs do not increase, allowing designers to focus on the function of the part rather than limitations of traditional manufacturability.
+The Studio System results in reduced lead time, and the part costs do not increase, allowing designers to focus on the function of the part rather than the limitations of traditional manufacturability.

 Printing Technology: 3D Metal Printing